 I’m sorry if my review is a little disappointing because of its lack of black and white results.
 Maybe it’s even a little vague.
 The main points I was trying to cover in this review were:

 I did have a few other people drive my car.
 After they got over the initial WOW factor from how different it feels, they agreed that it wasn’t any better or worse than my FLP shifter.
-It’s also worth noting that I was using the FLP shifter in conjunction with the spoon duracon knob, and when I installed the hybrid one, I also used the same spoon duracon knob.
-I also tried to set the height of the hybrid shifter to the same height as the FLP (which the FLP is slightly higher even with the Hybrid one at max height), I adjusted the throw of the Hybrid one as well.
-To give the Hybrid one a fighting chance I even used Ever’s battle craft knob off his car just to see if a taller knob would make it any better.
-As for now I’m going to leave the Hybrid shifter on my car.
-There really isn’t anything wrong with the Hybrid shifter, so I guess that means that despite its short comings I mentioned above it isn’t actually that bad.
-But I still feel like the FLP shifter it’s a tough act to follow, and that’s why I mentioned above about what short shifters were the “influencers” previously suing?
-Because while the Hybrid one is pretty much the same as the FLP for me, (with the exception of its extra notchy gear engagement feel) its miles ahead of old-style short shifters, or even OEM ones which can make it seem like it’s amazing but in reality, its only amazing because of what you’re comparing it to.
+It’s also worth noting that I was using the FLP shifter in conjunction with the Spoon Duracon knob, and when I installed the hybrid one, I also used the same Spoon Duracon knob.
+I also tried to set the height of the hybrid shifter to the same height as the FLP (which the FLP is slightly higher even with the hybrid one at max height).
+I adjusted the throw of the hybrid one as well.
+To give the hybrid one a fighting chance, I even used Ever’s battle craft knob off his car just to see if a taller knob would make it any better.
+As for now, I’m going to leave the hybrid shifter on my car.
+There really isn’t anything wrong with the hybrid shifter, so I guess that means that despite its shortcomings I mentioned above, it isn’t actually that bad.
+But I still feel like the FLP shifter is a tough act to follow, and that’s why I mentioned above about what short shifters were the “influencers” previously using?
+Because while the hybrid one is pretty much the same as the FLP for me (with the exception of its extra notchy gear engagement feel) it’s miles ahead of old-style short shifters, or even OEM ones, which can make it seem like it’s amazing, but in reality, it’s only amazing because of what you’re comparing it to.

 Now let’s go on to HOW TO install this bad boy.